 If there’s one storage area in your home that gets neglected, it’s your closets – it’s so easy to simply shut the door and pretend the clutter isn’t there.
 Today we’re discussing the bathroom variety, to ensure you and your family only use safe products in the year ahead.
 C’mon, cleaning is cathartic – let’s turn up the safety and ditch some expired and unused stuff!

 Over-the-counter medicines.
 The dates on these products make it super simple to know which need to go.
-If they’re expired, pitch them.
-Follow the same plan for bagging and disposal as you would for prescription medicines.5
+If they’re expired, ditch them.
+Some medications may be flushed down the toilet, but check first with your local community and the drug label to see if it is safe to do so.3

 Makeup.
 Over time, it’s easy to amass a large collection of makeup products, yet very rare that we pull it all out and purge old or unused items.
 Once opened, makeup becomes a breeding ground for bacteria.
 Make sure your stash is in top shape by sorting through all your makeup products.
 Toss anything you don’t use or that’s broken, keeping in mind many cosmetic brands offer recycling programs.
 Here’s how to gauge the age of your glam: